 Search the log's text for the error.
 Diagnose the problem and fix it.
-Depending on where the issue originates, you may need to address problems in the resources/measures directory.
+Depending on where the issue originates, you may need to address problems upstream in the OpenStudio-BEopt's measures directory.
+If that's the case, you'll probably want to start this entire development process over beginning with Rake Tasks.
+Bummer.

-2.7.2 Run Simulations Locally
+2.6.2 Run Simulations Locally